What Is Corporate Social Responsibility?

 For Levi’s, just one thing matters- Is the jeans contributing to water scarcity?
 Since the inception of their Water<Less program in 2011, they have saved more than 1 billion liters of water.
 They have reduced the usage of water for manufacturing for some of their styles by 96 percent.
 They have also worked to support people with HIV/AIDS and decrease their contribution to climate change.

 Although new to this field, Lego already ranks as number 1 on 2017 Global CSR RepTrak.
-Lego’s aim is to use sustainable materials in all its products and packaging by 2030.
+Lego’s aim is to use sustainable materials in all its products and custom cardboard packaging by 2030.
 They have decided to manufacture some of their products from plant-based plastics this year.

 Google is the world’s largest corporate buyer of renewable power.
 In 2017, they reached their target of 100 percent renewable energy in their data centers and offices.
 They also provide Google Ads Grants to nonprofits to advertise for free using Google Ads.